 Proznanie Foundation is looking for sponsors and mentors for its Teenovator project – a programme focused on creating and facilitating start-up clubs at Bulgarian high schools.

-The initiative is part of the international U School network, which is represented by 200 start-up clubs at schools around the world.
+The initiative is supported by Bulgarian Entrepreneurship Center (BEC) and is part of the international U School network, which is represented by 200 start-up clubs at schools around the world.
 The programme has all the licenses and permissions from the Ministry of Education and the Regional Inspectorate.

 In school year 2019/2020, Teenovator will expand the programme into more than 20 schools in Sofia, Varna and Vratsa.
 You can check who the mentors for the next year are here.